-The Flag Plaza represents the visual 'high point' of the Park.
-Located near the topographic high point of the site, this plaza draws eyes and hearts 'upward', representing the mission of the Park to honor the service of our veterans.
-Located along the axes of the central lawn and the amphitheater, this plaza provides a 'stage' venue for use in special events, holidays, and veterans celebrations.
+The Flag Plaza (#10) represents the visual "high point" of the Park.
+Located near the topographic high point of the site, this plaza draws eyes and hearts "upward", representing the mission of the Park to honor the service of our veterans.
+Located along the axes of the Central Lawn (#9) and the Amphitheater and Mounds (#11), this plaza provides a 'stage' venue for use in special events, holidays, and veterans celebrations.
 As a focal point of the Park, the plaza will represent the artistry of the mission statement and support use as a stage with specialty hardscape material and electrical service for lighting and/or sound amplification.
-Suitably low perimeter plantings and lighting will accent the flags chosen for the plaza while maintaining an open view out over the Central Lawn (see below).
+Suitably low perimeter plantings and lighting will accent the flags chosen for the plaza while maintaining an open view out over the Central Lawn (#9).